ModellingWebLab/weblab-fc/README.md

 pip install -e .[dev,test]
 ```

-Note that you'll need to repeat this step after any changes to Cython files (e.g. `.pyx` or `.pxd` files).
+Note that you'll need to repeat this step after any changes to Cython files (e.g. `.pyx` or `.pxd` files), because these don't automatically get recompiled.